 Challenges Faced by the Indian Farmers

-Farmers face a number of challenges despite their role in the Indian economy.
+Farmers face several challenges despite their role in the Indian economy.
 One such major challenge is the lack of access to credit.
 A major portion of Indian farmers do not have the financial resources to invest in modern farming techniques.
 Hence, they are forced to take loans from money lenders who charge extraordinary interest rates making it difficult to repay the same.

 Zero Budget Natural Farming (ZBNF)